bailey27/cppcryptfs/README.md

 cppcryptfs is pre-alpha, or more accurately: EXPERIMENTAL.

 Many of the issues are with Dokany.
-They appear to be fixing them.
+They are fixing them.
 The next Dokany release should improve things considerably.

 Testing